-A Gocator measurement value is a 32-bit floating point value by default.
+A Gocator measurement value is a 32-bit signed integer by default.
 In order to transmit 1 measurement value from the Gocator to a Universal Robots collaborative robot, it must be sent as 2 Modbus registers which are natively 16-bit unsigned integers.
 Then the original value must be re-calculated and scaled.

 Here is an example to show that process.